Amazon vs Walmart: What’s the Best Place to Sell in 2026?

 Of course, in terms of competition, this has upsides and downsides.
 Amazon’s gigantic marketplace means sellers get more visibility for their products and a higher potential for conversions to sales.
 Amazon had 200 million unique visitors to its site in 2019, in the same year, Walmart had 138 million.
 Unfortunately, a bigger marketplace also means Amazon is saturated with sellers, and it is harder to climb to the top.

 In comparison, Walmart is less competitive.
-There are fewer sellers to compete with and so its easier to climb.
+There are fewer sellers to compete with and so it’s easier to climb.
 However, recall that Walmart is very selective in choosing sellers, which means that most of your competitors are well-established businesses with good business acumen.

 Profitability is what sets Amazon apart from Walmart, due to one important difference.
 On Amazon, sellers have the freedom to change their product prices to as low or as high as they want without any issues with Amazon TOS.
-In contrast, Walmart has some price-related rules that must be not be broken.
+In contrast, Walmart has some price-related rules that must not be broken.

 Firstly, Walmart automatically unpublishes products if the same product can be purchased for cheaper on another website hosted by the same seller.
 Second, products that are priced higher in a way that purchasing that same product on a competing website would be cheaper (regardless of seller) will also be unpublished.
 Both these rules include shipping costs.